thomasfinstad/terraform-provider-vyos-rolling/docs/resources/vpn_sstp_limits.md

 description: |-
-  ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts. vpn⯯Secure Socket Tunneling Protocol (SSTP) server⯯Limits the connection rate from a single source
+  ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts.
+  Virtual Private Network (VPN)⯯Secure Socket Tunneling Protocol (SSTP) server⯯Limits the connection rate from a single source
 ---

 # vyos_vpn_sstp_limits (Resource)